Moving Out of State: How to Start Your Apartment Search in a New State

 - Pick a location with no commute or a comfortable commute.

-- What are the essentials your apartment must have? – Air conditioning, windows, and dishwasher are examples.
+- What are the essentials your apartment must have?
+Air conditioning, windows, and dishwasher are a few examples.

 - Remember, many painful decorating choices may be easily corrected.
 Don’t be entirely swayed by an initial bad impression.